 Immunotherapy Clinical Trials.

 Immutep is passionate about researching and developing new opportunities to increase wellbeing for those patient’s experiencing the detrimental effects of cancer and other autoimmune diseases.
-Our lead product, eftilagimod alpha (LAG-3Ig or IMP321) is currently under clinical development in two seperate clinical studies to determine the safety, tolerability and efficacy of the product.
+Our lead product, eftilagimod alpha (efti or IMP321) is currently under clinical development in four separate clinical studies to determine the safety, tolerability and efficacy of the product.